-The following is a listing of the major sections and key variables contained in the three public use files from the 2013-2015 NSFG.
-For more detail on data file contents than what is shown below, see Appendix 1 (File Indexes) in which short descriptions and variable types are provided for every variable included on the public use files.
+The following is a listing of the major sections in the three public-use files from the 2015-2017 NSFG.
+Appendix 1 (File Indexes) provides more detail, including short descriptions and variable types for every variable included on the public-use files.